On the density regime probed by HCN emission: Numerical Approach

+where $i$ denotes each of the $N_{\rm LoS}$ cells along the line-of-sight, with densities $\rho_i$ and length $\Delta L$; the term $1.4 \rm m_{p}$ converts to the number density of hydrogen nuclei.
+We then convert this to a visual extinction via,

 where here ${\rm N_H}$ is the column number density of hydrogen {\em nuclei} \citep{BOHLIN1978, DRAINE1996}.
+The column density thus derived is designed to mimic the observed column density used in Figure 8 of \cite{FUENTE2019}.
+Note that this differs from the column density as seen by each cell in our simulation, which is derived via our {\sc TREECOL} algorithm.

-Using this relationship, our computed CO abundances derived using {\sc Arepo} can the be used to calculate our HCN abundance with respect to hydrogen nuclei.
+Using this relationship, our computed CO abundances derived using {\sc Arepo} can then be used to calculate our HCN abundance with respect to hydrogen nuclei.
 We then compute the HCN abundance in each RADMC-3D grid cell via,

 where $\Phi\, \mathrm{(A_V)}$ is our conversion factor from CO abundance to HCN abundance, $x_{\mathrm{HCN}}$ is the abundance of HCN relative to hydrogen nuclei and $x_{\mathrm{CO}}$ is the abundance of CO also relative to hydrogen nuclei.
 The value of $\Phi\, \mathrm{(A_V)}$ is obtained from the \citet{FUENTE2019} results, and we present the data used in Figure \ref{fig:xhcnav}.
 Note that the data in \citet{FUENTE2019} covers a limited range in $\mathrm{A_V}$.
 Rather than make up a relation outside these limits, we simply hold the conversion factor constant with increasing/decreasing $\mathrm{A_V}$.
 While one might expect this to cause problems at low $\mathrm{A_V}$ -- potentially boosting the HCN abundance -- in practise this does not happen, as at low $\mathrm{A_V}$ the CO abundance in any case self-consistently falls to zero due to our treatment of the photodissociation.
+Note that another caveat in our model is that the HCN formation timescale is assumed to be exactly equivalent to the CO formation timescale.
+Although this is unlikely to be exactly the case, the recent results from \cite{PRIESTLEY2021} -- which captured the non-equilibrium chemistry of a dynamically evolving cloud -- demonstrate that both the CO and HCN formation timescales are shorter than the dynamical timescale in scenarios similar to those we study here.
+Thus our coupling of the HCN abundance to the CO abundance is unlikely to affect the results. \cite{PRIESTLEY2020} found that a large variation in the distribution of the HCN abundance in the density space leads to very little variation in the intensity of HCN.